bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.247435476815398in"} -->

-Many people really like to use the Bootstrap classes with their images, and that\'s because they provide a number of image classes, some of them really beyond the responsiveness that we normally talk about.
+Many people really like to use the Bootstrap classes with their images, and that&apos;s because they provide a number of image classes, some of them really beyond the responsiveness that we normally talk about.
 So, they do have an image responsive class.
-There\'s an image rounded, where it goes in and adds a little bit of border radius to give that image a slight curved look.
+There&apos;s an image rounded, where it goes in and adds a little bit of border radius to give that image a slight curved look.
 You can also do image circle, where it will take whatever image you want and only show the circular part.
 It completely cuts off those corners.
-And then another one, you\'ll see quite a bit is img-thumbnail.
+And then another one, you&apos;ll see quite a bit is img-thumbnail.
 What this one will do, is give your image the kind of look that is often associated with thumbnails.
-A little bit of a border, a small size, we\'ll take a look at those in just a second.
+A little bit of a border, a small size, we&apos;ll take a look at those in just a second.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 288.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->